Euplius of Catania: Veneration

-Euplio of Catania was also the object of a strong devotion in Russia.
-In 1471, a wooden church was erected in honor of the saint to celebrate the peace between the Grand Prince of Muscovy Ivan III and the Novgorod Republic.
+Euplio of Catania was also the object of a devotion in Russia (as all the other saints).
+In 1471, a wooden church was erected in honor of the saint to celebrate the peace between Muscovite grand prince Ivan III and the Novgorod Republic.
 In 1657, Tsar Alexei I Romanov had the building rebuilt in stone.
-In the 18th century on the occasion of a renovation, a majestic facade was erected.
-The Church of St. Euplius the Archdeacon, on what is now Myasnitskaya Street in Moscow, was demolished, on Stalin's orders, in 1926.
+In the 18th century, on the occasion of a renovation, a majestic facade was erected.
+The Church of St. Euplius the Archdeacon, on what is now Myasnitskaya Street in Moscow, was demolished, on the orders of Joseph Stalin in 1926.